43rd GST Council Meeting Highlights, Updates, Outcome, and More

 1. Concerns Pertaining to the GSTN

-• In order to approve the extension of Projects REAP, LEAP, and BIFA until March 31, 2022, on a time and material basis, the chairman may reduce Manpower.
+• The chairman may reduce manpower to approve the extension of Projects REAP, LEAP, and BIFA until March 31, 2022, on a time and material basis.

-• Approved in principle to broaden the scope of the IRP project in order to include e-invoice registration, issue IRNs, lower the turnover threshold, and accommodate multiple IRPs if necessary.
+• The Council approved, in principle, the expansion of the IRP project’s scope.
+This expansion aims to include e-invoice registration, issue IRNs, lower the turnover threshold, and accommodate multiple IRPs if necessary.

 • Proposal to approve deputation guidelines and ask the States to supply the GSTN with experienced personnel with SGST.